kubernetes/git-sync/README.md

     nginx
 ```

+### Flags

+git-sync has many flags and optional features (see the manual below).
+Most of
+those flags can be configured through environment variables, but in most cases
+(with the obvious exception of passwords) flags are preferred, because the
+program can abort if an invalid flag is specified, but a misspelled environment
+variable will just be ignored.
+We've tried to stay backwards-compatible across
+major versions (by accepting deprecated flags and environment variables), but
+some things have evolved, and users are encouraged to use the most recent flags
+for their major verion.

 ### Volumes

 The `--root` flag must indicate either a directory that either a) does not
 exist (it will be created); or b) exists and is empty; or c) can be emptied by
 removing all of the contents.

 Why?
-Git demands to clone into an empty directory.
-If the directory exists
+Git really wants an empty directory, to avoid any confusion.
+If the
-and is not empty, git-sync will try to empty it by removing everything in it
+directory exists and is not empty, git-sync will try to empty it by removing
-(we can't just `rm -rf` the dir because it might be a mounted volume).
-If that
+everything in it (we can't just `rm -rf` the dir because it might be a mounted
-fails, git-sync will abort.
+volume).
+If that fails, git-sync will abort.

 With the above example or with a Kubernetes `emptyDir`, there is usually no
 problem.
 The problematic case is when the volume is the root of a filesystem,
 which sometimes contains metadata (e.g. ext{2,3,4} have a `lost+found` dir).
-Git will not clone into such a directory (`fatal: destination path
-'/tmp/git-data' already exists and is not an empty directory`).
-The only real
-solution is to use a sub-directory of the volume as the `--root`.
+The only real solution is to use a sub-directory of the volume as the `--root`.

+## More docs

+More documentation on specific topics can be [found here](./docs).

 ## Manual